 There is confusion about what is being marketed, but Travelers uses it equity marker and “puppy love” to get to the emotional reason why homeowner’s insurance becomes such a crucial decision.
 It’s one of the ways you meet change.

-This is humorous and affecting spot.
+This is a humorous and affecting spot.
 Especially if you are a sucker for dogs.
 And the message is organic of the spot.
-You know who the spot is for right from the very start and the umbrellas bring its own meaning.
+You know who the spot is for right from the very start and the umbrellas bring their own meaning.

 Rebranding Insurance Summary

-How is the GEICO customer any different than Progressive customer?
+How is the GEICO customer any different than Progressive customers?
 Only Travelers has a brand image and meaning that is different than others.
 But even Travelers doesn’t go all the way.